Kilsyth

 AreaSearch assessment of residential development activity positions Kilsyth among the top 25% of areas assessed nationwide

 Kilsyth has seen approximately 72 new homes approved annually over the past five financial years, totalling 363 homes.
 As of FY-26, 38 approvals have been recorded.
-On average, each dwelling accommodates about 2.2 new residents per year.
-The average construction cost value for these dwellings is around $279,000.
+On average, each dwelling accommodates 2.2 new residents per year, indicating strong demand that supports property values.
+The average construction cost value for new homes is $279,000, reflecting more affordable housing options compared to regional norms.

 Frequently Asked Questions - Development